Whether you want to hire a moving company or handle the move yourself, Coldwell Banker can help.

 - Leave a copy of your travel itinerary with a friend or relative.

-- Carry all currency, jewelry and personal papers (birth certificates, deeds and documents).
+- Carry all currency, jewelry, personal papers (birth certificates, deeds and documents) and prescription medications.

 - Confirm hotel reservations.